lgatto/TeachingMaterial/README.md

 adapt it to your needs as long as you cite its origin and, if you do redistribute it, do so under the same license.

-If you like this material and/or this initiative, do not hesitate to let us know by starring the repo, tweet about it and mention it to your colleagues.
+If you like this material and/or this initiative, do not hesitate to let us know by starring the repo, tweeting about it and sharing it to your colleagues.

 ## Material